What is Probable Cause and What Does it Mean in Florida?

 What Rules Govern the Application of Probable Cause and Arrests?

 In Florida, there are several statutes related to the application of probable cause.
-A law enforcement officer can arrest someone with a warrant if that officer determines that the person has committed a criminal act under:
+Generally, a law enforcement officer must observe events that lead him or her to determine that probable cause exists.
+Otherwise, a law enforcement officer generally needs to convince a judge to issue an arrest warrant.
+However, a law enforcement officer can arrest someone without having observed any events and without an arrest warrant if that officer determines that the person has committed a criminal act under one of the following statutes:

 - Florida Statute 790.233: related to possession of ammunition, firearms, or when a person is subject to injunctions against committing acts of stalking, domestic violence, or cyberstalking

-Situations where an arrest warrant is absent tend to be very complex and thus are discussed often in scholarship and in case law.
+Situations where an arrest warrant is absent tend to be very complex and thus are discussed often in case law (decisions of appellate courts).
 For example, in the Wong Sun V. U.S. Case, it was found that the reliability of information on which an officer can act cannot be any less stringent than situations where an arrest warrant is obtained.
-This is but one example of the continuous attempt to interpret the Fourth Amendment.
+This is only one example of the continuous attempt to interpret the Fourth Amendment.

-Protection from unreasonable search, seizure, or arrest as a result of lack of probable cause involves advocacy from committed criminal defense attorneys in Florida and around the country.
+Protection from unreasonable search, seizure, or arrest as a result of lack of probable cause involves advocacy from committed criminal defense attorneys in Florida.
+The law continues to evolve from higher appellate courts.
+Lawyers must continuously educate themselves and read the rulings of higher courts in order to fight for their clients.
 Experienced criminal defense attorneys who work to uphold the rights of charged individuals in court may file motions to suppress or motions to dismiss if it becomes apparent that the individual's constitutional rights were not protected.
+At Koberlein Law Offices we constantly read the rulings of higher courts and spend our own time and money attending training when we are not in the courts fighting for our clients.